AlvinKollcaku/Compiler/README.md

    ![carbon](https://github.com/AlvinKollcaku/Compiler/assets/142890850/95665f86-5aa3-4f61-8a8a-de21f24a6da6)
 7)Numbers must not be longer than 19 characters
   ![carbon](https://github.com/AlvinKollcaku/Compiler/assets/142890850/d8d02447-7f0e-4321-bdf5-1bc6f29e667c)
-8)If the Simple program is too exceeds the 1000 word memory of SML an error will be thrown.
+8)If the Simple program is exceeds the 1000 word memory of SML an error will be thrown.
   ![carbon](https://github.com/AlvinKollcaku/Compiler/assets/142890850/2cff957f-f7d9-4fb7-9c78-fb8a45641d7c)

 -Logical errors will lead to undefined behaviour(e.g. using let instead of lets to initialze a string variable).